MansAlien/DFB_4.0_Summary/Ch_5-blog_app.md

     template_name = "home.html"
 ```
 ## 6. Templates
-1. create the directory of it : `mkdir templates`
+1. :file_folder: create the directory of it : `mkdir templates`
-2. update the settings file (adding the templates path to it)
+2. ⚙️ update the settings file (adding the templates path to it)
-3. create the templates/base.html file and add the following code:
+3. :page_facing_up: create the templates/base.html file and add the following code:
    ```
    <!-- templates/base.html -->
     <html>